PromPHP/prometheus_client_php/README.md

 [![Code Climate](https://codeclimate.com/github/Jimdo/prometheus_client_php.png)](https://codeclimate.com/github/Jimdo/prometheus_client_php)

-This library uses Redis to do the client side aggregation.
+This library uses Redis or APCu to do the client side aggregation.
-We recommend to run a local Redis instance next to your PHP workers.
+If using Redis, we recommend to run a local Redis instance next to your PHP workers.

 ## Why Redis?